 12.9 Grade Steel vs Stainless Steel

-In this article, we take a look at the considerations when comparing two fundamentally different types of bolts - namely, 12.9 grade alloy steel and stainless steel.
+In this article, we take a look at the considerations when comparing two fundamentally different types of bolts - namely, 12.9 grade alloy steel fasteners and stainless steel fasteners.
 If you're interested in whether or not stainless steel bolts are interchangeable with high-tensile fasteners, this is the article for you.
 We look at this issue, as well as the key distinctions between these types of fasteners.

 Metric Vs Imperial Note